 Q. What kind of massage do you offer?
 What types of massage therapy and bodywork do you offer?

 A. I am trained and experienced in several styles of massage therapy and bodywork and will use any combination of them to suit your needs.
-In no particular order: Swedish massage, Deep Tissue massage, Neuromuscular Therapy, Sports massage, Medical Massage, Myofascial Release, Myopractic, Muscle Energy Technique, Reflexology, Ortho-Bionomy ®, Pregnancy (prenatal) massage, Trigger Point Therapy, Myoskeletal Alignment Technique, and Rhythmic massage.
+In no particular order: Swedish massage, Deep Tissue massage, Neuromuscular Therapy, Sports massage, Medical Massage, Myofascial Release, Myopractic, Muscle Energy Technique, Reflexology, Ortho-Bionomy ®, Pregnancy (prenatal) massage, Trigger Point Therapy, Myoskeletal Alignment Technique, Gua Sha, and Massage Cupping.
 For more info about massage and bodywork styles I use see Massage Techniques

 Q. Do I need to know what type of massage to get?